core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}

-The second external_aad structure used for the signing process producing the counter signature as defined below includes also:
+For the group mode only, the second external_aad structure used for the signing process producing the counter signature as defined below includes also:

 * the counter signature algorithm and related parameters used to sign messages, encoded as in the external_aad structure defined in {{sec-cose-object-ext-aad-enc}};